 A little front porch with nothing on it and a plain white door doesn’t scream welcome to my home.
 How can you look at tulips and not think of Spring and all the beauty of the season?
 This Monogram Tulip Wreath is a great way to welcome guests to your home all Spring and even into Summer.
 The bonus is that it takes less than 30 minutes to make.

 Hot glue gun

 Start a couple inches past center and slide the tulips into gaps in the grapevine wreath.
 Play around with the placement until you get the look you like.
 You want the bow to be at about 9 0’clock so keep that in mind as you’re placing the tulips.
-I didn’t use any adhesive or wire to hold to tulips in place.
+I didn’t use any adhesive or wire to hold the tulips in place.
 I like how they’re not perfect but if you want them to be a little more uniform use wire to hold them in place by wrapping it around the tulip and a section of the grapevine.

-Now place the tulips in the same way in the bottom of the wreath.
+Now place the tulips in the same way around the bottom of the wreath.
 I have 15 tulips in the top area and 13 in the bottom area.
 Trim any stems that are too long.
 I had to trim 3-4 in the bottom area, you might be able to notice in the photo below.